-If you want to shop it in the American market, adhere to American grammar and spelling standards.
+If you want to shop your international settings in fiction it in the American market, or write as an international creator for the US market, adhere to American grammar and spelling standards.
 I see tons of submissions from around the world and am very familiar with what is standard usage in other countries.
 I give writers the benefit of the doubt and assume they know basic language rules, so don’t worry about your Canadian usage branding you as illiterate in our eyes.

 I see a lot of Canadian writers.
 They usually set a story in the place they know best, usually their Canadian hometown.
-However, international settings for novels published in the American market usually tend to be more … exotic.
-The upcoming novel by P.J.
-Converse, SUBWAY GIRL, out from HarperCollins in the spring 2011 season, is a romance intertwined with the bustling subway lines of Hong Kong.
-The upcoming Stephanie Perkins romance, ANNA AND THE FRENCH KISS, out from Dutton this fall, is set in … bien sur … Paris.
+However, international settings in fiction for novels published in the American market usually tend to be more … exotic.
+The novel by P.J.
+Converse, SUBWAY GIRL, out from HarperCollins, is a romance intertwined with the bustling subway lines of Hong Kong.
+The Stephanie Perkins romance, ANNA AND THE FRENCH KISS, out from Dutton this fall, is set in … bien sur … Paris.

 It doesn’t have the sexy allure of France or Brazil or Morocco in American popular culture.
 I read a lot of children’s literature and have yet to come across a pocket of stories set in Canada.
 Now, I don’t know if that’s the setting’s fault or if I’m not reading the right books or if it’s a self-fulfilling prophecy, but the general lack of Canada-centric books in the US kidlit market makes me a little less eager to submit project set in the Great White North (unless the Canadian setting is absolutely imperative to the action of the story, as I’ve mentioned, and the book is completely amazing, of course).